Don’t Make It Splitsville – How To Find The Best Splitboard Poles

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Even with AIARE 1 and AIARE 2 certifications and years of ski touring under my belt, I still feel like a beginner.
 Every season provides new things to learn.
 Another snowpack to study.
 Figuring out how to fuel my body better.
 Gear that doesn’t work as well as it did or causes frustration.
 I’ve learned that it’s a lifetime journey that never ends.
-Last season it was our backcountry ski jacket.
+Two seasons ago it was our backcountry ski jacket.
 This year we’ve got our laser focus on what are the best Splitboard Poles?

 Service Announcement